 Church of the Epiphany is a vibrant and growing parish but just does not have enough space for its ministry, outreach programs and Day School.
 Moving one block west will give Epiphany an additional 15,000 square feet and some much needed office space, classrooms and meeting rooms.
 Proceeds from the sale will allow Epiphany to renovate the property at 351 East 74th Street, close its intractable and unsustainable operating budget gap, and grow its ministry within the community.

 Q: Who is in charge of the Project?

 The Vestry of Church of the Epiphany, under the by-laws of the Episcopal Church, with their newly appointed Interim Rector, the Rev. Roy Cole, will oversee the project.
 Fr.
 Cole came to Epiphany in February from St. John’s Episcopal Church on Staten Island.
 Fr.
 Cole is familiar with large construction projects, completing the six-story Canterbury House, an 84-bedroom apartment building for senior citizens, while he was Rector at St. John’s.
 He has also served on the Standing Committee of the Diocese of New York.

 Q: When will all this happen?
 What’s the timeline?

-Jan Hus will move to its new space during the summer of 2019.
-Following all inspections and alteration filings by Epiphany during the Pre-Construction Phase, actual construction is scheduled to begin in September 2019 and continue for about 17 months.
+Jan Hus Presbyterian moved to its new space during the summer of 2019.
+Following all inspections and alteration filings by Epiphany during the Pre-Construction Phase, actual construction began in September 2019 and will continue for about 17 months.
 Right now Epiphany is scheduled to move in the Spring of 2021, with the Church of the Epiphany Day School following after the close of the school year.